-He was a member of the Playwrights Unit at The Actors Studio for eleven years.
-During that time, he and composer Arthur Abrams enjoyed a ten-year apprenticeship with Charles Friedman, the original director of the stage classics Pins and Needles, Sing out the News, the musical version of Street Scene, Carmen Jones and other shows.
+Tom was a member of the Playwrights Unit at The Actors Studio for ten years.
+During that time, he and composer Arthur Abrams enjoyed a ten-year collaboration and apprenticeship with Charles Friedman, the original director of the stage classics Pins and Needles, Sing out the News, the musical version of Street Scene, Carmen Jones and other shows.
 Just before the collaboration began, Friedman had been collaborating with Oscar Hammerstein, who had died.
-The trio collaborated on the revue, Brief Chronicles of the Time, which premiered at The Actors Studio in 1982.
+The trio collaborated on the revue, Brief Chronicles of the Time, which premiered as a showcase at The Actors Studio in 1982.